-- Thus far have focused on a single type of technological change (e.g., Hicks-neutral). - But, technological change is often not neutral: - Benefits some factors of production and some agents more than others.
-Distributional effects imply some groups will embrace new technologies and others oppose them. - 2 Limiting to only one type of technological change obscures the competing effects that determine the nature of technological change. - Directed technological change: endogenize the direction and bias of new technologies that are developed and adopted.
+- Kechnological change is often not neutral: - Benefits some factors of production and some agents more than others.
+Distributional effects imply some groups will embrace new technologies and others oppose them. - Limiting to only one type of technological change obscures the competing effects that determine the nature of technological change. - Directed technological change: endogenize the direction and bias of new technologies that are developed and adopted.